Green darner: Characteristics

 Common green darners are large dragonflies, ranging from 6.8 to 8 cm in length and a wingspan of up to 10 cm.
 Both sexes have an unmarked green thorax.
 Mature males have bluish-purple abdomens (the first few abdominal segments are the brightest) with a black dorsal stripe that broadens near the end of the abdomen.
 Immature males and most females have reddish-brown abdomens, but some females are patterned like adult males.
 Wings are initially clear but usually become amber-tinted with age, especially in females.
 Both sexes have a black 'bulls-eye' mark on the face (more precisely, the frons) in front of their eyes, a distinguishing field mark that separates them from the superficially similar comet darner (Anax longipes).
 This species oviposits in tandem which is a unique behavior among North American darners.

 Natural history

 Diet and predators

 Both the adult and the nymphal stage are predators.
-Nymphs prey upon immature aquatic insects (including conspecifics), small crustaceans, small tadpoles, and even small fish.
+Nymphs prey upon immature aquatic insects (including their own species), small crustaceans, small tadpoles, and small fish.
 Adults primarily prey on winged insects, including wasps, flies, butterflies, and other Odonates.
 The primary predators of common green darner nymphs are fish.
 Adults are preyed upon by birds and occasionally robber flies, spiders, and other large dragonflies.